daos-stack/daos/docs/admin/deployment.md

 have been specified in the server config file.

 Successful start-up is indicated by the following on stdout:
-`DAOS I/O Engine (v0.8.0) process 433456 started on rank 1 with 8 target, 2 helper XS per target, firstcore 0, host wolf-72.wolf.hpdd.intel.com.`
+`DAOS I/O Engine (v2.0.1) process 433456 started on rank 1 with 8 target, 2 helper XS, firstcore 0, host wolf-72.wolf.hpdd.intel.com.`

 ### SCM Format